SySeVR: A Framework for Using Deep Learning to Detect Software Vulnerabilities: Experiments and Results

 \subsection{Experimental Results}

-For learning a deep neural network, we use 80\% of the programs respectively and randomly selected from NVD and SARD for training ({\em training programs}), and use the rest 20\% for testing ({\em testing programs}).
+For the programs collected from NVD and SARD, we randomly select 80\% of them as the training set (i.e., for training and validation) and the rest 20\% of programs as the test set (i.e., for testing), respectively.